Nafeij/Drake-s-and-YaK-s-Unofficial-Fixpack-for-BS2/README.md

 ------------------------------------------------------------------

-Drake's & YaK's Fixpack for BS2 - version 2.0
+# Drake's & YaK's Fixpack for BS2 - version 2.0
-[Works with the current version of Banner Saga 2, 2.39.02]
+[Works with the current steam version of Banner Saga 2, 2.39.02]

 This is the active branch of the original Fixpack for Banner Saga 2, by YaK of all Trades (YaK#2186) and Drake713.

 This corrects nasty bugs, inconsistencies and typos in the video game Banner Saga 2 by Stoic Studios.

 Many thanks to:
-Gestaltzerfall, who updated TBSDecompiler - http://www.mediafire.com/file/wun36alp6ojlkjk/TBS_Decompiler3.2.3.air/file
+ - Gestaltzerfall, who updated TBSDecompiler - http://www.mediafire.com/file/wun36alp6ojlkjk/TBS_Decompiler3.2.3.air/file
-Ratatoskr
+ - Ratatoskr
-Drake713
+ - Drake713
-Nafeij
+ - Nafeij
-Aleo
+ - Aleo

-Please report any bugs in Issues.
+Please report any bugs in `Issues`.

 ------------------------------------------------------------------
 INSTALLATION:

-    Select 'CODE > Download ZIP'.
+    Download links are in the `Releases` tab.
 Uncompress the zip archive and place the /tbs2 folder in your "../steamapps/common" folder.
 It will ask you to overwrite some files.

+    GOG INSTALLATION:

 UNINSTALLATION:
     Just delete the files and rename the backups OR verify the integrity of game files in Steam.